-The Kempinski Grand Hotel is a five star hotel constructed adjacent to the Bahrain City Centre and opened for business in September 2011.
-The hotel is managed by Kempinski and offers 200 keys and features three restaurants, a bar, spa and extensive meeting facilities.
+The Westin City Centre Bahrain is a five star hotel constructed adjacent to the City Centre Bahrain shopping mall and opened for business in September 2011.
+Since July 2014 this hotel has been managed by Westin and offers 200 keys and features three restaurants, a bar, spa and extensive meeting facilities.